Entering his third year at the helm of the program, head coach Curtis Johnson previews the 2014 season

 Senior quarterback throws for 466 yards and five scores ; Grant, Rush both post 100-yard receiving games

-Former Green Wave standout and longtime NFL player and coach Lionel Washington returned to his alma mater as a co-defensive coordinator and secondary coach for Tulane in 2012 and will begin his second season on the staff in 2013.
+Former Green Wave standout and longtime NFL player and coach Lionel Washington returned to his alma mater as a co-defensive coordinator and secondary coach for Tulane in 2012 and will begin his third season on the staff in 2014.

 As an NFL coach, he tutored several of the NFL's best defenders, including Packer cornerbacks Al Harris and former Raider Charles Woodson, who earned Pro Bowls berths under Washington's tutelage.
 In 2005, Washington's defensive backs helped Green Bay lead the league in fewest passing yards allowed per game (167.5) as well as fewest passing first downs (143).

 During his tenure with the Raiders, cornerback Nnamdi Asomugha earned a Pro Bowl spot, safety Tyvon Branch broke the 100-tackle mark (124, which led all NFL defensive backs) and cornerback Chris Johnson led the team in passes defended (18) in 2009.

 Washington's 15 seasons in the NFL is one of the longest playing careers for a defensive back in pro football history.
 He played in 205 NFL games with 165 starts and recorded 37 interceptions, returning four for touchdowns.
 In his career, Washington intercepted at least one pass in 13 of his 15 pro seasons, with at least three in five different years, including a career-high eight as a rookie in 1983.

 After playing four years with the Cardinals (1983-86), Washington was traded to the Los Angeles Raiders in 1987 and played for the Raiders through 1994.
 He spent two years (1995-96) with the Broncos before returning to the Raiders in 1997 for one final season.